Which Tech Career Is Right For Me in 2026?

 • Security Analysts are the detectives of the cybersecurity world.
 They constantly monitor their organization's networks for security breaches and investigate when a violation occurs

 • Ethical Hackers and Pen Testers (also known as white-hat hackers), are the good guys dressed in attacker’s clothing.
-They use their hacking skills for good, to find and fix security vulnerabilities before malicious hackers can exploit them
+They use their hacking skills for good, to try and hack customers systems so they can find and fix security vulnerabilities before malicious hackers can exploit them

 • Cryptographers focus on developing secure algorithms, ciphers, and security systems to encrypt sensitive information.
 This role is crucial in a world where data privacy is becoming increasingly important